-- Masks: You should pack at least one dust mask and one N95 mask, which is ideal if there is a biological threat.
+- Mask: You should pack at least one p100 mask, which is ideal if there is a biological threat.

 - Map and compass: Keep a map of the area with all possible routes you can take clearly marked on the map.
 A compass is good to have, in case you need navigational help.

-- Pen and paper: It never hurts to be able to take notes or leave messages.
+- All-weather pen and notepad: It never hurts to be able to take notes or leave messages.

 In addition to the items in the Category 1 get home bag, you will need the following:

-- Extra food: Include additional energy bars, trail mix, or other survival rations.
+- Extra food and water: Include additional energy bars, trail mix, or other survival rations.